 Becoming upset can trigger an urge to self-injure.
 Many people self-injure only a few times and then stop.
 But for others, self-injury can become a long-term, repetitive behavior.

 If you're injuring yourself, even in a minor way, or if you have thoughts of harming yourself, reach out for help.
 Any form of self-injury is a sign of bigger issues that need to be addressed.

 Talk to someone you trust — such as a friend, loved one, doctor, spiritual leader, or a school counselor, nurse or teacher — who can help you take the first steps to successful treatment.
 While you may feel ashamed and embarrassed about your behavior, you can find supportive, caring and nonjudgmental help.

 If you have a friend or loved one who is self-injuring, you may be shocked and scared.
 Take all talk of self-injury seriously.
 Although you might feel that you'd be betraying a confidence, self-injury is too big a problem to ignore or to deal with alone.
 Here are some ways to help.

-- Teenage friend.
+- Preteen or teenage friend.
 Suggest that your friend talk to parents, a teacher, a school counselor or another trusted adult.